 The input tax credit on food and beverage supplies are blocked credit for registered person.
-However, there are certain exceptions wherein the registered person can claim ITC on food.
+That is, one cannot claim Input Tax Credit on Food.
+However, there are certain exceptions wherein the register person can claim ITC on food.

 Input Tax Credit Exceptions on Food